callawaycloud/sfdx-git-packager/README.md

   -t, --targetref=targetref
       The git ref (branch or commit) which we are deploying into.
 Defaults to master

+  -f, --force
+      Continue even if source is behind target

   --loglevel=(trace|debug|info|warn|error|fatal|TRACE|DEBUG|INFO|WARN|ERROR|FATAL)
       [default: warn] logging level for this command invocation